EiriasValar/FF4FE-Tracker/README.md

   be too slow/hard and you have other objectives you can take instead.
 - Rework Objective.elm, it makes me sadder every time I interact with it.
 - Give a type to the Property thruple returned by getProperties
-- Show key boss stats in a tooltip on the boss value icons?